 HIV is able to develop resistance to a single HIV drug very easily, but taking a combination of different drugs makes this much less likely.
 Most people with HIV take a combination of three antiretrovirals and it is vital that the medications are taken every day as recommended by your doctor.

-You will be encouraged to take regular exercise, eat a healthy diet, stop smoking and have yearly flu jabs and five-yearly pneumococcal vaccinations to minimise the risk of getting serious illnesses.
+You will also be encouraged to take regular exercise, eat a healthy diet, stop smoking and have yearly flu jabs to minimise the risk of getting serious illnesses.

 Without treatment, the immune system will become severely damaged and life-threatening illnesses such as cancer and severe infections can occur.
 This is known as late-stage HIV infection or AIDS.

 Anyone who has sex without a condom or shares needles is at risk of HIV infection.